 The course is designed to present an overview of nutrition as it relates to physical activity.
 Course topics include carbohydrate, protein, fat, vitamin, mineral, and water requirements for fitness and sport.
-Popular nutritional supplements and ergonenic aids used by physically active individuals will also be discussed, along with an in-depth look into specific athlete's nutritional requirements for their given sport.
-Credit: three hours.
+Popular nutritional supplements and ergogenic aids used by physically active individuals will also be discussed, along with an in-depth look into specific athletes' nutritional requirements for their given sports.
+Prerequisites: MVSC 201, MVSC 202, MVSC 355.

 MVSC-255.
-INTRODUCTION TO MOTOR CONTROL AND MOTOR LEARNING 3:3:0
+INTRODUCTION TO MOTOR CONTROL AND MOTOR LEARNING

 The course introduces students to the principles related to learning and control of psychomotor skills.
 The course focuses on motor skill acquisition and control.
 Primary focus is placed on the cognitive and neuromuscular processes underlying acquisition of motor skills and neuromuscular factors related to skilled motor performance.
-Credit: three hours.